Let’s say that you started blogging using a hosting provider that you are not happy with.

 Increases or reductions in prices are linked to creating additional servers or scaling your server.

-You will be charged what you always have been charged for your main server and you will be charged for the two weeks you keep the second one.
+If you have one server and create an additional for testing purposes and delete it after two weeks, you will be charged what you always have been charged for your main server and you will be charged for the two weeks you keep the second one.

 Cloudways Security

-As long as you keep wordpress, plugins and theme updated and follow some of these recommendations, your site or sites will be fine
+As long as you keep WordPress, plugins and theme updated and follow some of these recommendations, your site or sites will be fine

 If you take my advice and add your site to CloudFlare to get the benefits of CDN caching, you will be able to secure your site using Free Firewall Rules